lwlxwang/jdnexus/README.md

   * `live_provision.yml`: Included when `ansible_connection` is set to
     `network_cli`.
 Logs into the devices and applies the templated config.
+    Changes to each device are recorded in the `mods/` directory, if any modifications were made.
   * `local_config.yml`: Included when `ansible_connection` is set to
     `local`.
 Generates configs locally in the `configs/` directory with a date/time stamped subdirectory.
 Example file tree shown below.